CtopCsUtahEdu/bricklib/README.md

 YASK package is obtained from [Github](https://github.com/intel/yask) which is used in some of our comparisons.

 The basic compilation usage of YASK for compiling for Intel KNL platform on 7pt stencil that we used as our comparison is shown below.

-`make arch=knl mpi=1 real_bytes=8 stencil=3axis radius=1`
+`make stencil=3axis radius=8 real_bytes=8 numa=0 mpi=1 arch=knl`

 125pt stencil:

-`make arch=knl mpi=1 real_bytes=8 stencil=cube radius=2`
+`make stencil=cube radius=2 real_bytes=8 numa=0 mpi=1 arch=knl`

 Stencils can be executed using:

 `./bin/yask.sh -stencil 3axis -arch=knl -g 512`

 The actual run command of the stencil code depends on the job system provided.
 We pick the best result out of the three trials reported when running the stencil.